TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     c) Create a virtual network

     d) Create a resource group

+    __*Anotacion:__ The first thing you create in Azure is a subscription.
+A subscription is an agreement with Microsoft to use one or more Microsoft cloud platforms or services, for which charges accrue.
+You get billed per subscription

 23. Tradewind Traders is planning to migrate to Azure cloud services however management has asked you to research some of the main features of cloud storage.
 Which of the following offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol?